FloatingArrayDesign/MoorDyn/docs/inputs.rst

   ...       ...

 Note: MoorDyn has the ability to model the viscoelastic properties of synthetic lines in two ways.
 The first method, from work linked in the
-:ref:`theory section <theory>`, allows a user to specify a bar-seperated constant dynamic and static stiffness.
+:ref:`theory section <theory>`, allows a user to specify a bar-separated constant dynamic and static stiffness.
 The second method allows the user to provide a constant static stiffness and two terms to determine the dynamic stiffness as a linear function of mean load.
 The equation is:
 `EA_d = EA_Dc + EA_D_Lm * mean_load` where `EA_D_Lm` is the slope of the load-stiffness curve.
 Both of these methods allow users to provide static
-and dynamic damping coefficients as values seperated by |.
-While the static damping can be described as a fraction of cricial, the dyanamic damping needs to be input as a value.
+and dynamic damping coefficients as values separated by |.
+While the static damping can be described as a fraction of critical, the dynamic damping needs to be input as a value.
 Example inputs are below:

 .. code-block:: none